 You are likely familiar with camera (or reverse image) search in some aspects, but we’ll go deeper to explain the pros and cons of camera search--and compare it to new search clothes by image methods.

-When we talk about visual search, you’ll likely think of camera search, which can be found at major retailers such as ASOS and H&M.
+When we talk about visual search in AI, you’ll likely think of camera search, which can be found at major retailers such as ASOS and H&M.

 And, it’s easy--all you need to do is upload an image that you’re looking for, and artificial intelligence will find matching products, similar to the image uploaded.